This post was updated on June 1, 2021.

 In the mapping platform, a complex field is defined as a block containing a mapping of multiple fields with a similar context.
-As an example, the “phone number” complex field may include multiple fields such as home phone number, work phone number, and mobile phone number, each one mapped to one or several phone number fields.
+For example, the “phone number” complex field may include multiple fields such as home phone number, work phone number, and mobile phone number, each mapped to one or several phone number fields.

 Sometimes, the source and target CRMs function differently.
 The field in the source CRM may have multiple values, while the target CRM field can have only one value.

-The purpose of complex fields is to let you map similar fields in the most efficient way.
+The purpose of complex fields is to let you map similar fields most efficiently.
 That way, you don’t have to add as many corresponding fields in the target CRM.

 To map complex fields in the object mapping stage, you have to match the fields inside of each complex field.
 See how a matched complex field appears on the mapping page within our tool, along with each field type here.

 Field usage shows the number and percentage of usage of each field within the CRMs.
-This allows you to make informed decisions as to which fields to map across so that you don’t map fields that aren’t used.
+This allows you to make informed decisions about which fields to map across so that you don’t map fields that aren’t used.

 This is also useful when matching fields inside of a complex field.
 In CRMs where the field can contain multiple values, there is often a situation where you may not know whether the field was used widely or not.
-Based on this, you could make a better decision on how to match fields in order to capture the most data.
-Here’s an example of how to map fields inside of ‘Phone’ complex field:
+Based on this, you could better decide how to match fields to capture the most data.
+Here’s an example of how to map fields inside of the ‘Phone’ complex field:

-In this example, Office phone can have up to 7 fields, and you can see how widely these fields are used.
-Office phone 1 is used in 90% of records, office phone 2 is used in 9% of records, and so on.
-This will help you make the decision to map the Office phone twice or create a new order to get its data captured as much as possible:
+In this example, an Office phone can have up to 7 fields, and you can see how widely these fields are used.
+Office phone 1 is used in 90% of records, and office phone 2 is used in 9% of records, and so on.
+This will help you decide to map the Office phone twice or create a new order to get its data captured as much as possible:

 To find a specific field quickly, use the search bar under record names.
-You can reset mapping to have your data fields auto mapped using the most common logic.
+You can reset mapping to have your data fields auto-mapped using the most common logic.
+But your mapping from chosen objects will be dropped to its original state without the possibility of recovery.
+You can also refresh mapping to the current objects.
 Remember to save mapping to save your changes and proceed with the next steps.

 For some CRMs, you can easily create custom data fields using our mapping system.
 (Yes, you can create your own!)